On this page

 From the date of ignition the sensors in the overburden rock between 415 to 493 metres depth have shown a minor decrease in pressure (blue curve) and no change in temperature (orange curve).
 Some pressure and temperature variance from baseline is expected in this zone given it is within 100 metre from gasifier.

-Furthermore, the gasifier operating pressure (purple curve) is below baseline hydrostatic pressure at approximately 5,000 kPa and also below surrounding pressure after ignition, indicating there is inward flow towards the gasifier and no loss of containment.
+Furthermore, the gasifier pressure is at approximately 1,600 kPa post-decommissioning, which is below baseline hydrostatic pressure at approximately 5,000 kPa and also below surrounding pressure, indicating there is inward flow towards the gasifier and no loss of containment.